saugataroyarghya/Google-Site-Scrapper/README.md

       * Saves the text of each page to a separate `.md` file.
       * Downloads all images and saves them to a local `images` subfolder for each page.
       * Downloads embedded files like PDFs directly.
-      * Saves links to non-downloadable G-Suite files (Docs, Sheets) to a text file.
   * **Organized Output:** Creates a clean, structured folder hierarchy for the scraped content.

 ## The Workflow